-Both CAER and Markey are cornerstones of seven Research Priority Areas (RPAs) at the University of Kentucky.
+Both CAER and Markey are cornerstones of seven Research Priority Areas (RPAs) at the UK King's Daughters Medical Center.
 These areas - chosen based on local relevance, existing funding strength, sustainability and disciplinary scholarly diversity - focus UK's top research talent on the most pressing challenges confronting our state.

-The University of Kentucky is the recipient of a Clinical Translational Sciences Award (CTSA) from the National Institutes of Health (NIH).
+The UK King's Daughters Medical Center is the recipient of a Clinical Translational Sciences Award (CTSA) from the National Institutes of Health (NIH).
 As one of only 60 institutions with this research distinction, UK was awarded the CTSA for its potential in moving research and discovery in the lab into practical field and community applications.
 The CTSA and NCI are part of a trifecta of federal research grants that includes an Alzheimer's Disease Center.
 UK is one of only 29 universities in the country to hold all three premier grants from NIH.

-Established in 1957, the medical center at UK is one of the nation's finest academic medical centers and includes the university's clinical enterprise, UK HealthCare.
+Established in 1957, the medical center at UK is one of the nation's finest academic medical centers and includes the Medical Center's clinical enterprise, UK HealthCare.
 Licensed for 965 beds across UK Albert B. Chandler Hospital, Kentucky Children's Hospital and UK Good Samaritan Hospital, the system is supported by a growing faculty and staff providing the most advanced subspecialty care for the most critically injured and ill patients throughout the Commonwealth and beyond.
 Since 2014, the number of patients served by the medical enterprise has nearly doubled, with more than 38,000 discharges in 2022.